 Today, Ephesus is one of the most visited archaeological sites in the world and a UNESCO World Heritage Site.
 Its well-preserved ruins offer a glimpse into the grandeur of this once-thriving city.

-• Key Sites to Visit: The Library of Celsus, the Temple of Artemis, the Great Theatre, and the House of the Virgin Mary are must-see attractions for visitors.
+- Key Sites to Visit: The Library of Celsus, the Temple of Artemis, the Great Theatre, and the House of the Virgin Mary are must-see attractions for visitors.

-• Annual Visitors: Ephesus attracts millions of tourists every year, drawn to its historical and cultural significance.
+- Annual Visitors: Ephesus attracts millions of tourists every year, drawn to its historical and cultural significance.

 FAQs for Irish and UK Travelers

-1. When was Ephesus founded?
+- When was Ephesus founded?

-Ephesus was founded in the 10th century BC by Ionian Greeks, although the area had been inhabited earlier by Anatolian peoples.
+Ephesus was founded in the 10th century BC by Ionian Greeks, although the area had been inhabited earlier by Anatolian peoples. - What is the timeline of Ephesus?

-Ephesus' timeline spans from its founding in 1000 BC, through its peak during the Roman Empire, to its decline in the 3rd century AD, and final abandonment in the 14th century.
+Ephesus' timeline spans from its founding in 1000 BC, through its peak during the Roman Empire, to its decline in the 3rd century AD, and final abandonment in the 14th century. - How old is Ephesus?

-Ephesus is over 3,000 years old, with its earliest foundations dating back to around 1000 BC.
+Ephesus is over 3,000 years old, with its earliest foundations dating back to around 1000 BC. - What were the key historical events in Ephesus?

 Key events include its role in the Ionian Revolt, the construction of the Temple of Artemis, its importance as a center of early Christianity, and its decline due to natural disasters and economic changes.